-A six week downhill race series.
+A five week downhill race series.
 Race some or race them all.
-No race July 4.

-NEW EVENT!
-One of the country’s most premier downhill race series comes to the Whitefish Bike Park.
-Celebrating its 10th year of racing the NW Cup attracts hundreds of riders from around the country for world-class racing with a grassroots vibe.
+Back by popular demand—one of the country’s premier downhill race series returns to the Whitefish Bike Park.
+Celebrating its 11th year of racing the NW Cup attracts hundreds of riders from around the country for world-class racing with a grassroots vibe.

 September 15 – Double Dip Downhill